 In 2018, HR&A and SWA, in conjunction with Haskell Company, undertook a Riverfront Design Gudelines Plan and a Riverfront Investment Strategy.

-- Downtown Riverfront Investment Strategy: The Riverfront Investment Strategy delivers an actionable vision for the downtown waterfront that is rooted in tenets of placemaking, grounded in market reality, and accompanied by a practical strategy for implementation.
+- Downtown Riverfront Investment Strategy: The Riverfront Investment Strategy delivers an actionable vision for the downtown waterfront that is rooted in tenets of placemaking, grounded in market reality and accompanied by a practical strategy for implementation.
 Investment opportunities along the riverfront are emphasized while also identifying strategies for investing in supporting sites upland and creating connections among key activity centers.

 SIMPLIFY ZONING FOR

 In Spring 2019, the 2030 Comprehensive Plan was modified to eliminate Downtown’s minimum parking requirements and the Downtown Zoning Overlay was updated to streamline 14 zoning categories into one Commercial Central Business District (CCBD) zone.
-The new CCBD zone will permit a myriad uses: residential, office, retail and entertainment, mixed-use properties, “eds and meds,” utilities and parking garages.
+The new CCBD zone will permit a wide array of uses: residential, office, retail and entertainment, mixed-use properties, “eds and meds,” utilities and parking garages.
 Prior restrictions on riverfront height and setbacks were clarified and illustrated with built-in permitted alternatives.

 The City is currently developing a procedure to make all documents posted ADA accessible.
 In the meantime, public records that are not currently accessible will not be posted to the City’s website but remain available pursuant to a public records request.
 Go to our Public Records Request Center to view available records, answers to frequently asked questions or to submit a public records request online.

 If you have any questions regarding the documents listed, or if you'd like to obtain a copy of a document(s) listed that is not available for download on this page, please contact Ric Anderson.